hrmboyle/hrmboyle/README.md

 - 👋 Hi, I’m @hrmboyle
-- 👀 I’m interested in music and meditation
+- 👀 I’m interested in music and meditation - [visual](https://www.youtube.com/@trekkershotel) - [sound](https://soundcloud.com/trekkershotel)
-- 🌱 I’m currently learning at Developes Institute in New Zealand
+- 🌱 I’m currently working for Risk Mentor - An Australian based company focused on data driven health and safety management
 - 💞️ I’m looking to collaborate when I get the means to
 - 📫 How to reach me ... hrmboyle@gmail.com